Capacity: Approximately 175ml

 This is an yixing teapot made from the rarer red clay known as zhuni 朱泥.
 As you can see from the photos, zhuni clay has a slight bumpy appearance.
 The clay will develop a shine from use.
 Zhuni clay is prized for its ability to bring out the best flavours.
 It is also the most difficult clay to fire as it is more likely to break during the process.
 You can read more about zhuni clay in our blog entry here.

-This pear shape teapot was made by Lin Hanpeng and Chen Chunhong Studio.
+This teapot was made by Chen Chunhong and Lin Hanpeng Studio.
 This pot is known as "half-handmade" as the sculptor uses a molding tool to shape the body, and uses his hands for the handle, spout, holes, and smoothing out the body.
 In fact, no machine was used in it's shaping as the use of the tool is entirely manual.
 You can read more about half handmade teapots in our blog entry here.

 Preparation Before Use